DynoCC/Dyno-Custom-Commands/index.md

 ## Extras
 * [Matrix](bored)

-Copyright notice: We are not in any way, shape, or form affiliated with the [Dyno](https://dyno.gg) team.
+Copyright Notice: We are not in any way, shape, or form affiliated with the [Dyno](https://dyno.gg) team.
 We do not take credit for anything Dyno can do, we simply make commands that add new functionality to Dyno.
 We are also not in any way, shape, or form affiliated with [Discord Inc](https://discord.gg).

-BTW, we use Google Analytics.
-[Privacy info](https://https://policies.google.com/technologies/partner-sites)
+Note: We use Google Analytics.
+[Privacy Info](https://https://policies.google.com/technologies/partner-sites)